apptainer/apptainer-admindocs/security.rst

 presence of one or more valid signatures, to limit execution to approved containers.

-In {Project} 3.4 and above, the root filesystem of a container (stored in the squashFS partition of SIF) can be encrypted.
+The root filesystem of a container
+(stored in the squashFS partition of SIF) can be encrypted.
 As a result, everything inside the container becomes inaccessible without the correct key or passphrase.
 The content of the container is private, even if the